Virginia Solar Panel Cost & Incentives

 Net Metering in Virginia

-Virginia offers net metering for residential systems up to 25 kW through both Dominion Energy and Appalachian Power:
+Virginia offers net metering for residential systems up to 25 kW through both Dominion Energy and Appalachian Power.

 Solar Tax Exemptions in Virginia

-Sales tax: • Virginia does NOT exempt solar equipment from its 5.3% sales tax (4.3% state + 1% local) • This adds approximately $1,000–$1,500 to a typical residential installation
+Sales tax: Virginia does not exempt solar equipment from its 5.3% sales tax (4.3% state plus 1% local).
+That adds about $1,000 to $1,500 to a typical residential installation.

 Battery Storage Incentives in Virginia